-We have four part-time staff overseeing and delivering projects and building relationships with individuals, groups and organisations in the area.
+We have three part-time staff overseeing and delivering projects and building relationships with individuals, groups and organisations in the area.
 We particularly work with:

 - the elderly (many of whom are isolated in our community)

 - those struggling to integrate due to limited English language skills

 - people of different faiths and none